 Privacy laws around the world require that consumers know and are told what type of information is collected by websites and apps.

 Regarding privacy laws, it's important to remember that each of these laws apply to certain companies.
-For example, the CCPA applies to companies that collect the information of California residents and make more than $25 million a year.
+For example, the CCPA (CPRA) applies to companies that collect the information of California residents and make more than $25 million a year.
 The GDPR applies to companies that collect data of EU citizens.

 - Answer a few questions about your business: